ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 To drive the point home, [Play's documentation states](https://playframework.com/documentation/2.3.x/JavaAsync)
 > You can’t magically turn synchronous IO into asynchronous by wrapping it in a Promise.

-In Ratpack you can via the [ExecController](api/ratpack/exec/ExecControl.html#promise-ratpack.func.Action-).
+In Ratpack you can accomplish exactly that via the [ExecController](api/ratpack/exec/ExecControl.html#promise-ratpack.func.Action-).

-In an async world, you do not know when various asynchronous tasks will complete.
-This leads to debugging induced headaches.
+The price you pay for using an asynchronous framework is the mental overhead of tracking execution.
+The thesis of Ratpack is to provide the benefits of leveraging an asynchronous framework while keeping user code sane and easy to follow.

-Compare these two code samples
+Compare these two code samples:

 Play async code example